 As participants threaded and wrapped I captured their imaginative descriptions of the growing wooly web:

 Our Out & About celebration was a chance for the three schools; Airedale Academy, De lacy Academy and Wakefield City Academy to gather in The Hepworth Wakefield learning studios and share their experiences.
 The studios were buzzing with gallery staff and participants friends and family.
 Pupils voiced project highlights, certificates were presented and we clapped and cheered!
-Meaningful connections are made with the schools and I hope this leads to future creative collaboration with The Hepworth Wakefield.
+Meaningful connections are made with the schools and I hope this leads to future creative collaboration with THW.
 Proud!

 Very proud to share this brilliant film documenting Out & About 2017 by Nick Singleton.
 In an unobtrusive and sensitive way, Nick captured the mood and delight of this fantastic project - thank you!
 Click here: Out & About 2017 film